History of Brazil (1985–present): Temer administration (2016–2018)

-On 2 September 2018, a large fire destroyed Brazil's National Museum and most of its collection.
+Temer was the most unpopular president in Brazilian history and ranked among the most unpopular leaders in the world during his tenure.
+He didn't seek a second term and left office with a 7% approval rating.

+2020s

 Bolsonaro administration (2019–2022)

 On 28 October 2018, right wing congressman and former army captain Jair Bolsonaro was elected President of Brazil, defeating Fernando Haddad and disrupting sixteen years of continuous left-wing rule by the Worker's Party (PT).
 With an unprecedented corruption scandal eroding the public's trust of institutions, Bolsonaro's position as a political outsider along with his hardline ideology against crime and corruption helped him win the presidential election, despite his past misogynist or racist remarks and his supportive view of the 21-year dictatorship.
 Bolsonaro took office as president on 1 January 2019.

 During the first year of Bolsonaro's presidency, deforestation of the Amazon rainforest reached its highest level in 11 years in spite of the rainforest's important role in mitigating climate change.
 Bolsonaro's policies of increasing industry in the Amazon and the use of the slash-and-burn method for clearing forest areas eventually lead to a significant increase in Amazon rainforest wildfires in 2019 compared to previous years.

-On 25 January, at least 110 people died in the Brumadinho dam disaster in Minas Gerais.

 On 12 November 2019, his government approved the Pension reform in Brazil, which will bring savings of over R$800 billion in 10 years.